While the EPA has deemed the tap water in San Diego safe to drink, the truth is that there are traces of contaminants in the tap water.

 The risks of PFAS are still not fully understood and research is being done on them.
 Lead piping is another possible source of water contamination, and we’ll talk about potential lead in San Diego tap water a little later.

-The tap water in San Diego does satisfy the requirements of the EPA, but to be on the safe side it’s still recommended to purify your tap water to lower the amount of contaminants in your water as much as possible.
+The tap water in San Diego does satisfy the requirements of the EPA, but to be on the safe side it’s still recommended to purify your tap water (a faucet water filter is quick to install) to lower the amount of contaminants in your water as much as possible.

 Does the water in San Diego have lead?